BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 These enhanced layout managers will be automatically integrated through the default `RecyclerCosmetic`, and you do not need any manual operations.
 When you need to manually create a `RecyclerView.LayoutManager`, we recommend inheriting from the instances provided under this package name.

+When you use the `RecyclerView.LayoutManager` provided by `BetterAndroid`, since the head or last layout automatically handles `position`, `RecyclerView.scrollToPosition`, `RecyclerView.smoothScrollToPosition`, you need to scroll to the top and bottom like this `scrollToPosition(-1)` (top) or `scrollToPosition(lastIndex + 1)` (bottom).

+So we always recommend that you use the `scrollToFirstPosition`, `scrollToLastPosition`, `smoothScrollToFirstPosition`, `smoothScrollToLastPosition`, and `smoothScrollToLastPosition` methods that automatically deal with this type of problem (regardless of whether you use the `RecyclerView.LayoutManager` provided by `BetterAndroid` or not).

 :::